NHOrus/srwq-compilation/episode-15.md

 The Guarlion emerges from the jungle, trailing smoke and missing an arm.
 "She's VERY good."

-LAMIA IS NOW IN RANGE, GIVE HER SOME ORDERS?
-Zeta Zaku Fri 12 Feb 2010 01:02:03 No.4515809 Report
-Quoted By: >>4515859 >>4515884
->>4515744
-Box Shine in.
-Her mobility is less then optimal right now, and the two of them should be able to keep her pinned until we arrive.
-BSRaven !!pZhu/eJf6iW Fri 12 Feb 2010 01:03:03 No.4515811 Report
->>4515744
-FULL BURST.

-FIRE EVERYTHING.

-NO ENEMY SURVIVORS.
-Anonymous Fri 12 Feb 2010 01:14:03 No.4515859 Report
->>4515809
-This.
-They only have Real Types, we're the Super Robot.
-Fromage Fri 12 Feb 2010 01:20:03 No.4515884 Report
->>4515809
-seconded, try also to cut down her mobility
-Sciencegar Sciencebolt Fri 12 Feb 2010 01:25:03 No.4515907 Report
-Quoted By: >>4515918
 "Dammit, just keep her boxed in!
 Once I get there she's toast!"

 "Ok!"
-Lamia flies in firing missiles, while Kai, deprived of a primary ranged weapon, opens up with his machine cannons."
+Lamia flies in firing missiles, while Kai, deprived of a primary ranged weapon, opens up with his machine cannons.

 The girl voice screeches over the comms.
 "Not now!
 Not to the likes of you!
 My future doesn't have defeat in it!"
 The stolen railgun barks in the R-Blades right hand as the mech rolls away from the impacting missiles.
 Kai dodges the first few, but two slam into the Guarlions torso.